bezerrablockchain/ERC20Swapper/README.md

 * **ERC20Swapper.s.sol**: First contract deployment using foundry and UUP pattern
 * **ERC20SwapperUp.s.sol**: Use this in case of needed upgrade

-### forge
+### Installation of Foundry (forge)
-Was used forge to setup the project structure and tests.
+It was used Foundry to setup the project structure and tests.
 Follow this [link](https://book.getfoundry.sh/getting-started/installation) in order to install forge in your system

 Basic steps are:
 * Call